-IL-76MD-90A is developed to transport a range of military equipment, armed personnel, heavy and long size vehicles and cargoes.
-It will also be used in parachuting cargo / troops and other air borne cargo missions.
+IL-76MD-90A was developed to transport military equipment, armed personnel, heavy and long size vehicles and cargoes, apart from airdrop missions.

-The IL-76MD-90A is based on the same airframe and fuselage of IL-76 aircraft.
+The IL-76MD-90A was based on the same airframe and fuselage of IL-76 aircraft.
 The cargo aircraft integrates advanced features such as redesigned wing section, new cockpit with modern avionics and powerful engines.

 The IL-76MD-90A has a maximum take-off weight of 210t and can carry a maximum payload of 52t.
 It can accommodate up to five crew members.

-The advanced glass cockpit of the IL-76MD-90A is installed with three intelligent control panels and a KSEIS-KN-76 aircraft status master monitor display system with eight multifunctional liquid crystal displays.
+The advanced glass cockpit of the IL-76MD-90A has three intelligent control panels and a KSEIS-KN-76 aircraft status master monitor display system with eight multifunctional liquid crystal displays.
 The glass cabin provides better view to the cabin crew.

-The IL-76MD-90A also integrates a digital ACS-76 auto flight control system and a new Kupol-III-76M flight sight navigation system with a display indication.
+The aircraft avionics include a digital ACS-76 auto flight control system and a new Kupol-III-76M flight sight navigation system with a display indication.

 The cargo cabin of the aircraft is designed with a length of 24.5m (with ramp), width of 3.45m, and height of 3.4m.
 The cargo cabin offers an interior volume of 321m³.

-Il-76MD-90A is capable of carrying 126 parachutists or 145 troops in single deck arrangement and 225 troops in double-deck arrangement.
-It can also be installed with special equipment to carry 114 injured persons.
+Il-76MD-90A can carry 126 parachutists or 145 troops in single deck arrangement and 225 troops in double-deck arrangement.
+It can also house special equipment to carry 114 injured persons.

-The aircraft is installed with an Aerial-Delivery System (ADS) for dropping of cargoes, transportation of armed forces cargo containers and pallets, and troop parachutes.
+The aircraft carries an aerial-delivery system (ADS) for dropping of cargoes, transportation of armed forces cargo containers and pallets, and troop parachutes.